TAPI (Voice notification and Remote dial-in)

-- Do not install or test the modem through Remote Desktop.
-User have reported problems when installing and testing TAPI voice modems through Remote Desktop.
+- Do not install or test the modem through the Remote Desktop.
+Users have reported problems when installing and testing TAPI voice modems through Remote Desktop.
 The symptom is that the modem installs and will work for non-voice applications, but the voice drivers are not installed.
-If you must install through Remote Desktop, you should connect to the console of the host computer and turn off the routing of sound to the Remote Desktop session.
+If you must install it through Remote Desktop, you should connect to the console of the host computer and turn off the routing of sound to the Remote Desktop session.
 Contact Exele support for assistance or if you have questions.

-- If available, download the latest drivers from the vendor’s web site instead of using the drivers on the included CD.
+- If available, download the latest drivers from the vendor’s website instead of using the drivers on the included CD.

 - After installing the modem and with the most recent drivers, reboot the computer once.